tristan-schwoerer/recipe_extractor/README.md

   model: "gemini-2.5-flash-lite"  # Optional, this is the default
 ```

+### Step 3: Restart Home Assistant

+Restart Home Assistant to load the configuration.

 ### Getting a Google API Key

 1. Go to [Google AI Studio](https://makersuite.google.com/app/apikey)
-2. Create a new API key
+2. Create a new API key (free tier available)
-3. Copy the key and add it to your configuration
+3. Copy the key and add it to your `configuration.yaml`

 ### Available Models